 Do not throw away used syringes or the puncture resistant container in household trash and do not recycle them.

- Dispose of the full container as instructed by your healthcare provider or pharmacist.
+Dispose of the full container as instructed by your healthcare provider or pharmacist.

- Always keep the puncture-resistant container out of the sight and reach of children.
+Always keep the puncture-resistant container out of the sight and reach of children.

 Patient advice regarding hypersensitivity reactions (also known as anaphylaxis, if severe)